Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Helen is a Bavarian themed town that doesn’t stop creating memories and fun once Oktoberfest if over.
+Helen is a Bavarian-themed town that doesn’t stop creating memories and fun once Oktoberfest if over.
 Christmastime is a wonderful time to visit Helen to see the town’s elaborate ornaments, lights, and other decorations.
-The 10th annual Christkindlmarkt is taking place this year on December 2-3 and December 9-10.
-Admission to the market is free, and the event celebrates the German traditions of food, shopping, entertainment, and music.
+The annual Christkindlmarkt is taking place this year on November 30-December 1st and December 7-8.
+The event celebrates the German traditions of food, shopping, entertainment, and music.
 This is the perfect place to find unique Christmas gifts for your loved ones.
-The Festival of Trees takes place from November 26 to December 12, and you can visit Santa in Helen on various days before Christmas.
-There’s even a Christmas parade on December 12 in downtown Helen!
+The Festival of Trees starts on November 13th, and you can visit Santa in Helen on various days before Christmas.
+There’s even a Christmas parade on December 14th in downtown Helen!

-The most festive thing to do in Thomasville around the holidays is attend the Victorian Christmas Festival.
-This is a quaint “Main Street city” that really knows how to bring small town charm to the season.
-This year’s festival takes place December 14-15 from 6-9pm.
+The most festive thing to do in Thomasville around the holidays is to attend the Victorian Christmas Festival.
+This is a quaint “Main Street City” that really knows how to bring small-town charm to the season.
+This year’s festival takes place on December 12th-13th.
 Take a step back in time to experience how Christmas was celebrated several generations ago.
 Here you’ll find carolers, a Magic Lantern show, magicians, pantomimes, and carriage rides.
 There’s a live nativity presented by First Baptist Church, visits with Santa, marshmallow toasting, live entertainment, and delicious food provided by a variety of vendors.
 You don’t want to miss it!

 The town of Albany also really lights up at Christmas with its Christmas parade and Christmas ornament unveiling.
 Tens of thousands of people typically attend Albany’s Christmas parade in the downtown area, which features bands, floats, vendors, and lots of Christmas lights.
 Each year has its own theme, and annual Christmas ornaments usually honor the town’s history and its residents.